Michael Lubbock: Personal life

-They were divorced in 1956.
-She died in 1976.

 From 1938 to 1940 he had a romantic affair with Lady Alexandra Metcalfe.

-He married, second, Inga Olga de Rudez, daughter of Eugene Ivan de Rudez, on 1 January 1957 and had one child; Inga Cecilia Lubbock b.
-6 Oct 1957.
+His second marriage was to Inga Olga de Rudez in 1957, and they had one child, Inga.
 They were divorced in 1975.

-He married, third, Elizabeth Christina Sutherland, daughter of John Sutherland, in 1976.
+His final marriage was to Elizabeth Christina Sutherland in 1976.

 Lubbock founded the Canadian charity WaterCan/EauVive in 1987, after research about clean water issues in developing countries.
 He was WaterCan's first honorary chairman.

 He died in Ottawa in 1989.